meetmakwana19/my-ror/z_project_steps.md

 3. Adding an action for each template is a good practise
    1. Added `def hello` in the demo_controller.
 4. Added explicit render methods in the demo_controller.

+---

+#### V14 - Redirecting actions from the controller

+1. HTTP Redirect - Server sends a redirect request to the browser agrees to the request and the browser then requests the page to the server to get redirected to that new page.
+2. Addded `other_hello` action method in the demo_controller and in `routes.rb`

+---

+#### V15 - View templates (erb docs)

+- erb stands for embedded ruby.

+1. Wrote basic ruby in index view `index.html.erb`.

+---

+#### V16 - Instance variables

+- Used to give our template access to data gathered by the controller
+- Used to pass data from controller to the view

+1. Added an instance variable in demo_controller.rb